 It sits opposite the GSA's iconic main building, designed by internationally-renowned architect Charles Rennie Mackintosh.

-The School of Art building, completed in 1909, is widely regarded as his finest work.'New generation'
+The School of Art building, completed in 1909, is widely regarded as his finest work.

 A packed opening ceremony featured bagpipes, balloons and confetti, and ended with a choir performance of a specially-commissioned work by Scots makar Liz Lochhead.

 The poet, like Coltrane, studied painting at the GSA.
 The Bafta award-winning actor said working at the Mackintosh building made him raise his game and he hoped the "glorious" new building would encourage a new generation of artists.